IBM-Cloud/docs/services/ContinuousDelivery/pipeline_about.md

+---

+copyright:
+  years: 2016
+lastupdated: "2016-11-18"
+---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen:.screen}
+{:codeblock:.codeblock}

+# About {{site.data.keyword.deliverypipeline}}
+{: #deliverypipeline_about}

+The IBM&reg; Bluemix&reg; {{site.data.keyword.deliverypipeline}} service, also known as pipeline, automates the continuous deployment of your Bluemix projects.
+In a pipeline, sequences of stages retrieve input and run jobs, such as builds, tests, and deployments.
+{:shortdesc}

+The following sections describe the conceptual details behind pipelines.

+## Stages
+{: #deliverypipeline_stages}

 Stages organize input and jobs as your code is built, deployed, and tested.
 Stages accept input from either source control repositories (SCM repositories) or build jobs (build artifacts) in other stages.
 When you create your first stage, the default settings are set for you on the **INPUT** tab.